In show of support, Canada, France open consulates in Greenland

 “In terms of their own quest for sovereignty, the Greenlandic people will think to have more direct contact with other European countries,” she said.

-That would make it possible to reduce Denmark’s role “by diversifying Greenland’s dependence on the outside world, so that it is not solely dependent on Denmark and can have more ties for its economy, trade, investments, politics and so on”, echoed Assoc Prof Pram Gad.
+That would make it possible to reduce Denmark’s role “by diversifying Greenland’s dependence on the outside world, so that it is not solely dependent on Denmark and can have more ties for its economy, trade, investments, politics and so on”, echoed Mr Pram Gad.

 Greenland has had diplomatic ties with the European Union since 1992, with Washington since 2014 and with Iceland since 2017.

-Iceland opened its consulate in Nuuk in 2013, while the United States, which had a consulate in the Greenlandic capital from 1940 to 1953, reopened its mission in 2020.
+Iceland opened a consulate in Nuuk in 2013, while the United States, which had a consulate in the Greenlandic capital from 1940 to 1953, reopened its mission in 2020.